 Prior to joining Rush, McKeever was the director of program development for Urban Gateways, which provides arts programs for Chicago youth, and director of the CityArts Grant Program for the City of Chicago.
 She earned a bachelor's degree in zoology and art from Connecticut College in 1977, and in 1988, a master's degree in management, marketing and organizational behavior from the J. L. Kellogg Graduate School of Management at Northwestern University.

-McKeever has served, and continues to serve, in a variety of capacities for the Association for Academic Medical Centers (AAMC).
+McKeever has served in a variety of capacities for the Association for Academic Medical Centers (AAMC).
 She is the chair of the Development Leadership Committee, and she is a former member of the board of directors of the Chicago chapter of the Association of Fundraising Professionals (AFP).
 She has been a frequent speaker and moderator at AAMC, AFP, and other professional conferences.

 In 1997, the Chicago chapter of the AFP presented her with its President’s Award.
-Eight years later she received its Benjamin Franklin Award in recognition of her significant achievements in fundraising and her excellence as a role model for the profession.
+Eighteen years later, she received its Benjamin Franklin Award in recognition of her significant achievements in fundraising and her excellence as a role model for the profession.